 Today, I want to talk about how important sleep is and how it affects our mental health–especially children and teens.
 Many factors affect mental health, but sleep cannot be left out of the equation.
 In general, a 3-5 year old needs 10-13 hours of sleep, a 6-13 year old needs 9-12 hours of sleep and a 14-17 year old needs 8-10 hours of sleep.
+Today we’ll help you understand how to improve sleep and mental health along with it.

 The Importance of Sleep